semanticarts/gist/docs/AddressGuidance.md

 The formal restriction definition for gist:PhysicalAddress is "gist:Address and (gist:refersTo some gist:Place)".
 In other words, a physical address exists in the real, physical world.
 It is possible for someone to go there and touch the address's referent.

 The gist:ElectronicAddress class has no formal restriction definition.
 But it does have a text definition: _"_ _Content referring to a locatable virtual place not physically existing, as such, but made by software or electronics to appear to do so."_ From a practical perspective, it is an address which is not tangible.
 One cannot touch it.
-(One might touch the WI-FI router associated with your IP Address.
+(One might touch the WI-FI router associated with an IP Address.
 But that is _not_ the address itself.)

 ### Using the new model